loopandlearn/news/docs/index.md

 Many of us take Diabetes Awareness Month as an occasion to help make others aware, but there is plenty we can do to increase our own awareness.
 Here’s a great reminder of how well that can serve us.
 This was written by fellow Looper Sanda Jane last November:

-> Just have to say Thank You to the _<span translate="no">Loop</span>_ developers and leaders.
+> Just have to say Thank You to the&nbsp;_<span translate="no">Loop</span>_&nbsp;developers and leaders.
 Lots to be thankful for during Diabetes Awareness Month and as Thanksgiving approaches!
 >
 > * Started 3 Loopers at the beginning of October.
 The “hands-off” time has been life changing - I used to try to temp basal on and off to catch lows and bump highs 24/7, but now the algorithm does it so much better than is humanly possible, and my brain can think about other important things sometimes.
 > * We have all slept more through the night than in recent memory and I would say I’ve been woken more by compression lows or 3 hour Dex outages than actual bg alerts (shouting at the diabetes gods).